bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 those languages.
 Pretty wide variety of languages there.
 We&apos;re going to stay general language English.
 We are looking for a serif font.
 Actually lets look for a display font.
 We have something that might be one of our headings.
 Then we can even say this is my heading.
-I can now just scroll through the exact font I want it to be.
-I want it to be I know it&apos;s going to be a 60 pixel or 70 pixels so I can get to see really quick in my search what it&apos;s going to look like.
+I can now just scroll through the exact font I want it to be.</p>

+<p>I want it to be I know it&apos;s
+going to be a 60 pixel or 70 pixels so I can get to see really quick in my search what it&apos;s going to look like.
 Then you start scrolling you&apos;ll see some of them are working, some aren&apos;t.
 This one&apos;s really bad.
 Oh man.
-Video gaming.
+Video gaming.</p>

-That&apos;s
+<p>That&apos;s
 bleeding on my eyes.
 This one right here.
 But what&apos;s great is you click on one, you get the glyphs.
 Some are going to have a lot more.
 This one&apos;s very limited to just Roman numerals and lettering, Arabic numbers and Roman numerals and then you&apos;ll see here these very specific UTF eight characteristics that come with the font.
 If you have this font, you definitely want to be using this one instead of the UTF eight symbolisms for these.
-A little bit about the designer, the glyphs and you&apos;ll see scroll through.
-You get your license down here.
-Here is some pairing recommendations.
+A little bit about the designer, the glyphs and you&apos;ll see scroll through.</p>

+<p>You get your license down here.
+Here is some pairing
+recommendations.
 But ultimately, we want to download the family so we click our selected.
 I haven&apos;t selected any.
 I go down here, select the style, all the way at the top.
 I click there and
 I get this style.
 I get one audio wide.
 I click on the embed here and I get this nice little link.
-Here I can grab this copy and
-I could put it at the dot.
+Here I can grab this copy and I could put it at the dot.
 Here I have my
 Google Fonts demo.
 You&apos;ll see here I already have link href, https font, googleapis, css, and then?family, Indie flowers, relstylesheet, which is exactly here.
-I&apos;m getting audio wide pulling that in.
-Open this Google Fonts here is the Google Font CSS resets Google Fonts.
+I&apos;m getting audio wide pulling that in.</p>

+<p>Open this Google Fonts here is the Google Font CSS
+resets Google Fonts.
 Now let me replace it with this Google Font Control Save and we&apos;re going to refresh.
 I get this little, it&apos;s a nice much easier to read font there.
 Then here you can see font family.
 I need to replace that.
 I go into here font-family Indie flower.
 I&apos;ve defaulted back to my old font.
-I need to make sure
-I update this and put in now font family audio wide.
+I need to make sure I update this and put in now font family audio wide.
 Here I&apos;ve resolved to this Google.
 You&apos;ll see I wasn&apos;t getting the Google Font imported so I went back.
-Was it a default cursive?
-I didn&apos;t want the default cursive.
+Was it a default cursive?</p>

+<p>I didn&apos;t want the
+default cursive.
 I&apos;m putting this in now
 I go an Audio and I get this really cool now new font imported onto my headlines.
 Very robotic font.
 What&apos;s also cool though is I can go back.
 I got one let&apos;s go also with this one.
 I&apos;m going to add this selected and you&apos;ll see actually with Google what&apos;s nice is they&apos;ve added now monoton and audio wide.
-I can just grab this one link, it has both of them and
-I can go up here to my head and I can just do this and I get both audiowide and monoton to save.
+I can just grab this one link, it has both of them and I can go up here to my head and I can just do this and I get both audiowide and monoton to save.
 Now let&apos;s do two as monoton.
 I got my monoton right here.
 Drop that in and paste.
 Family.
 Let&apos;s go back reset.
-Now I got my really cool font right there as Google Fonts.
-You can keep stack in and that is Google Font is really nice like that so you can get multiple Google Fonts all stacked in there and then you can just go in your CSS and re emphasizing I&apos;m only embedding this style in here because as you see we&apos;re going to do a couple demos this week and I want to all to be in one folder.
+Now I got my really cool font right there as Google Fonts.</p>

+<p>You can keep stack
+in and that is Google Font is really nice like that so you can get multiple Google Fonts all stacked in there and then you can just go in your CSS and re emphasizing I&apos;m only embedding this style in here because as you see we&apos;re going to do a couple demos this week and I want to all to be in one folder.
 I have this style embedded instead of linked out to a style sheet.
 Just reemphasize
-Google web fonts don&apos;t need to be downloaded.
-Includes a link to a Google hosted file then you can use them as a CSS links to come before your CSS so that you&apos;re actually importing it though most browsers will forgive you and pretty much understand that just to look for the link wherever it is.
+Google web fonts don&apos;t need to be downloaded.</p>

+<p>Includes a link to a
+Google hosted file then you can use them as a CSS links to come before your CSS so that you&apos;re actually importing it though most browsers will forgive you and pretty much understand that just to look for the link wherever it is.
 Google gives you all you need and of course let&apos;s see an example.
 I now encourage you to watch this video and this is a great introduction into choosing fonts and how fonts play in.
-I hope that lesson convince you you need to spend the next six hours researching fonts online.
+I hope that lesson convince you you need to spend the next six hours researching fonts online.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4 id="ch5-3-1">5.3.1 Lesson 1 Video Reference Page</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Below is a list of the content referenced in the Lesson 1 Video.
+<p>Below is a list of the content referenced in the Lesson 1 Video.</p>

 1. Google&apos;s giant library of fonts